 If these cameras are a little out of your budget, consider buying used or buying the best digital camera you can afford.
-You can check out scientific reviews at DxO to survey cameras best suited for landscape photography.
-Use DxO to get a scientific reference on cameras and lens – sharpness, resolution, dynamic range etc. Then uses other sources to get a hands-on analysis.
+First, check out scientific reviews at DxO to survey what they believe are the best cameras suited for landscape photography.
+Use DxO to get a scientific reference on cameras and lens – sharpness, resolution, dynamic range etc. Then, uses other sources to get a hands-on analysis.

 You can also see what consumers say in their reviews about camera gear at Fred Miranda.
 Be aware, however, consumers normally don't buy a $6,000 lens then post a review about how bad the lens is and what a terrible decision they made.
 You'll notice that the more expensive gear tends to have a higher rating.
 So take these reviews with a grain of salt.

 I highly recommend both B&H and Amazon for new equipment.
 Also, look into Fred Miranda for buying and selling used gear.
 If your local dealer price matches B&H and Amazon and allows for returns, you might want to develop a relationship there.
 Many, however, do not allow for returns, and it’s important to test and evaluate your gear before keeping it.

 Although B&H does allow for returns, Amazon is still the king in this area.
 No questions asked and within 30 days they are extremely accommodating.

 You can sell your used camera gear on B&H, Amazon, or Fred Miranda.